 All Proposals and other material submitted become the property of the Consortium and are subject to release according to the California Public Records Act (“CPRA,” Government Code 6250).
 All Proposal information, including price information, will be held in confidence during the evaluation process.
 Upon issuance of the Notice of Intent to Award (NOIA) pursuant to Section 9, the Consortium will post all Proposals to its website, except for those sections of Proposals that Bidders have designated as “Confidential” or “Proprietary.”

-If a Bidder believes that any portion of its Proposal is exempt from public disclosure, it may clearly mark that portion “Confidential” or “Proprietary” and that information in a separate clearly marked “Confidential or Proprietary.”
+If a Bidder believes that any portion of its Proposal is exempt from public disclosure, it may clearly mark that portion “Confidential” or “Proprietary” and submit that information in a separate proposal volume clearly marked “Confidential or Proprietary.”
 The Bidder also must include a separate statement setting forth the Bidder’s justification for identifying portions of its Proposal as “Confidential” or “Proprietary.”
 If a Bidder fails to submit a separate statement justifying its identification of portions of its Proposal as “Confidential” or “Proprietary,” the Bidder’s Proposal will be treated as public information and subject to disclosure under the CPRA regardless of whether the Bidder has marked certain portions of its Proposal “Confidential” or “Proprietary.”

 In the event the Consortium receives a CPRA request for production of Bidders’ Proposals, the Consortium will produce all portions of the Proposals, which are not designated as “Confidential and Proprietary” and supported by a separate statement justifying such a designation.
 With respect to those portions of Bidders’ Proposals marked as “Confidential” or “Proprietary,” the Consortium will notify Bidders that production of their Proposals has been requested under the CPRA.
 The Consortium will provide Bidders with a reasonable period to take whatever steps Bidders feel necessary to protect their confidential or proprietary information.
 In no event will the Consortium be responsible for protecting the purported confidentiality of a Bidder’s information regardless of its designation by a Bidder as “Confidential” or “Proprietary.”
 If a Bidder fails to obtain relief from a CPRA request for its confidential or proprietary information after the reasonable period provided by the Consortium, the Consortium will produce the entirety of the Bidder’s Proposal.
 In no event will Consortium be liable for disclosure of a Bidder’s confidential or proprietary information whether inadvertent or following the reasonable period granted by the Consortium for obtaining relief from such disclosure.